beynar/kit-state-params/README.md

 ## 1. Introduction

-kit-state-params is a lightweight and simple library for SvelteKit that simplifies state management and URL synchronization.
+kit-state-params is a lightweight query params state management library for SvelteKit that simplifies state management and URL synchronization.
 It provides a seamless way to keep your application state in sync with URL search parameters, enhancing user experience and enabling easy sharing of application states.

 Key features:

 - Works like a normal state in svelte 5 (reactive and mutable)
 - Automatic URL synchronization: State changes are reflected in the URL, making it easy to share and bookmark specific application states.
+- Accept arrays of primitives, arrays of objects and nested objects.
 - Type-safe schema definition: Define your state structure with a simple schema, ensuring type safety throughout your application.
 - Reactive state management: Utilizes Svelte's reactive state system for efficient updates and rendering.
 - Customizable debounce: Control the frequency of URL updates to optimize performance.
 - History management: Choose between pushing new history entries or replacing the current one.
 - Clean URL handling: Automatically removes empty values from the URL to keep it tidy.
-- Array support: Handles array parameters with ease, allowing for complex state structures.
-- Easy integration: Designed to work seamlessly with SvelteKit projects.

-Missing features:

-- No support for nested state.
-- No support for nested arrays.
-- No support for objects.

-With kit-state-params, you can create more maintainable and user-friendly web applications by leveraging the power of URL-driven state management.
+- Can preserve unknown params (not defined in the schema).

 ## 2. Installation